Rotating Toothbrush Drawbacks: Dangers & Best Alternative

 A study published in the Journal of Applied Oral Science demonstrated that interdental spaces remain the most problematic areas for rotating toothbrushes even among experienced users.

 This lack of precision leads to plaque and tartar buildup and, over time, increases the risk of cavities and gum inflammation.
+Avoid tartar with innovative interdental ozone water flosser such as those offered by Aquolab.

 Rotating movements, combined with hard bristles or aggressive brushing, can prematurely wear down dental enamel a layer that does not regenerate.